nir9/itemslide/README.md

 - reload() - recalculates width and center object (recommended to call when resize occures)
 - addSlide(data) - adds in the end of the carousel a new item.
 - removeSlide(index) - removes a specific slide by index.
-- NOTE: after calling addSlide you need to call reload in order to see the new slides.
+- NOTE: after calling addSlide you need to call reload in order to see the new slides. addSlide automatically adds <li></li>.

 ```js
 $("ul").next();